conversa-ai/.github/profile/README.md

 ## Dialogue corpora

-We are creating a collection of dialogue corpora in Spanish and co-official languages that is called **Spanish Dialogue Pile** soon to be released.
+We are creating a collection of dialogue corpora in Spanish and co-official languages that is called **EsCorpiusDialog** soon to be released.

 ### OpenSubtitles